 Oberemmeler Altenberg - Saar

-In the Oberemmeler Altenberg, the blue Devonian slate mixes with fine-grained deposits from the time when the Konzer valley was still a river.
+In the Oberemmeler Altenberg, the blue Devonian slate mixes with fine-grained deposits from the time when the valley of Konz was still a river.
 It is this soil that gives the wines from Oberemmeler Altenberg a fine, unmistakable and very distinctive minerality.
 The very long vegetation period allows Rieslings of great quality to mature here.

 The Pinot Noir Réserve Vom Schiefer and the Sauvignon Blanc Vom Schiefer also come from the Oberemmeler Altenberg.
 The cool climate with a long aging is the secret of the elegance and sophistication of these wines.

 Wiltinger Klosterberg - Saar

 The place Wiltingen is known for its great Saar Rieslings, which enjoy a worldwide reputation.
 The Klosterberg borders on the Wiltinger Gottesfuß to the north.
 It has a deep soil structure that is criss-crossed by quartzite.
 The wines from the Wiltinger Klosterberg always have a typical wild herbal flavour.
 Great Riesling wines grow here, which display a fascinating mixture of steel minerality and complexity, strength and finesse at the same time.
 In one of the best Rinke parcels in the Wiltinger Klosterberg, the so-called "Kelterberg", the vines planted in 1963 literally stretch out towards the evening sun.
 Also in the Wiltinger Klosterberg are "Old Vines", planted between 1963 and 1971, around half of them are still cultivated in the classic "single pile" education ("Einzelpfahlerziehung").